bekhruzcodes/bekhruzcodes/README.md

       ,   Hackathons and coding competitions

 - 🪴 If you're a young learner like me, please get in touch, learning is fun together.
-     Elif you're an experienced problem solver regardless of your field, still get in touch, I need and appreciate your help, feedback and guidance.
+     Else if you're an experienced problem solver regardless of your field, still get in touch, I need and appreciate your help, feedback and guidance.

   As Steve Jobs once said: Thank you, the world is better place :)